-Rather than becoming the "dinosaurs of Georgia's court system," as many in the judiciary had projected, Georgia's Clerks of Superior Court came together in 1993, stayed together through all the challenges and uphill battles, and worked together to create the success story we know today ... a paradigm for how government can and ought to work.
+Through challenges and uphill battles, clerks and the Authority staff have worked together to create the amazing success story we know today ... or in the words of Authority Chairman Barry Wilkes, "a paradigm for how government can and ought to work."
 From the beginning, the Georgia Superior Court Clerks' Cooperative Authority has been an innovator within the public records arena, and in so doing, has led our state to the forefront of court technology.
 Using a mix of old-fashioned cooperation and state-of-the-art technology, the GSCCCA has made life easier for those who need access to real estate records, financing statements, civil and criminal case data, and other legal documents.

 Today, the GSCCCA is a very different organization than the one that opened its doors in 1995.
-Since its establishment, the Authority has not only fulfilled its original purpose of establishing a statewide system for the indexing of UCC documents, but has successfully developed and implemented a variety of additional projects at the request of the Georgia General Assembly and other state agencies.
-The Authority has grown into a diverse entity that is respected both locally and nationally for its progressive, innovative and effective approach to problem solving.
-For this reason, it has been sought by other government and not-for-profit groups to partner on a variety of issues.
+Since its establishment, the Authority has not only fulfilled its original purpose of establishing a statewide system for the indexing of UCC documents, but has successfully developed and implemented a variety of additional projects at the request of the Georgia General Assembly and other state agencies … and all this accomplished with zero state dollars.

 Download Adobe Reader if you have trouble opening the document.